kondo-lab/Edge-GPL/Graph_Lib_Sources/Readme.txt

             - Function: Remove the edge from the graph.
             - Input: Names of the source and target.
             - Output: Status of the requested operation. (success/fail)
-            - Note: Operation fails if either vertices does not exist.
+            - Note: Operation fails if either vertex does not exist.
         CMD_NUM_EDGE:
             - Function: Returns the number of edges in the current graph.
             - Input: none